Seventh-day Adventist theology

-The theology of the Seventh-day Adventist Church resembles that of Protestant Christianity, combining elements from Lutheran, Wesleyan-Arminian, and Anabaptist branches of Protestantism.
-Adventists believe in the infallibility of Scripture and teach that salvation comes from grace through faith in Jesus Christ.
-The 28 fundamental beliefs constitute the church's official doctrinal position.
+The theology of the Seventh-day Adventist Church resembles early Protestant Christianity, combining elements from Lutheran, Wesleyan-Arminian, and Anabaptist branches of Protestantism.
+Adventists believe in the infallibility of the Scripture's teaching regarding salvation, which comes from grace through faith in Jesus Christ.
+The 28 fundamental beliefs constitute the church's current doctrinal positions, but they are revisable under the guidance of the Holy Spirit, and are not a creed.

 There are many teachings held exclusively by Seventh-day Adventists.
-Some distinctive doctrines of the Seventh-Day Adventist church which differentiate it from other Christian churches include: the perpetuity of the seventh-day Sabbath, the unconsciousness of man in death, conditional immortality, an atoning ministry of Jesus Christ in the heavenly sanctuary, and an “investigative judgment” that commenced in 1844.
-Furthermore, a traditionally historicist approach to prophecy has led Adventists to develop a unique system of eschatological beliefs which incorporates a commandment-keeping "remnant", a universal end-time crisis revolving around the law of God, and the visible return of Jesus Christ prior to a millennial reign of believers in heaven.
+Some distinctive doctrines of the Seventh-Day Adventist church which differentiate it from other Christian churches include: the perpetuity of the seventh-day Sabbath, the state of unconsciousness in death, conditional immortality, an atoning ministry of Jesus Christ in the heavenly sanctuary, and an 'investigative judgment' that commenced in 1844.
+Furthermore, a traditionally historicist approach to prophecy has led Adventists to develop a unique system of eschatological beliefs which incorporates a commandment-keeping 'remnant', a universal end-time crisis revolving around the law of God, and the visible return of Jesus Christ prior to a millennial reign of believers in heaven.

 (For differing theological perspectives, see the articles on Progressive Adventists and Historic Adventists.)

 Overview

 Official beliefs

 The Seventh-day Adventist denomination expresses its official teachings in a formal statement known as the 28 Fundamental Beliefs.
 This statement of beliefs was originally adopted by the church's General Conference in 1980, with an additional belief (number 11) being added in 2005.
-The General Conference session in San Antonio 2015 made some changes to the wording of several fundamental beliefs.
+The 2015 General Conference session in San Antonio, Texas made some changes to the wording of several fundamental beliefs.
 Also significant are the baptismal vows, of which there are two versions; candidates for church membership are required to accept one.

-In addition to the fundamental beliefs, a number of "Official Statements" have been voted on by the church leadership, although only some of these are doctrinal in nature.
+In addition to the fundamental beliefs, a number of "Official Statements " have been voted on by the church leadership, although only some of these are doctrinal in nature.
 The Seventh-day Adventist Bible Commentary is a significant expression of Adventist theological thought.